What is the course about?

 relevant links to many other art/craft/academic disciplines like textiles, jewellery, sculpture, ethnography

 For complete beginners the course will provide an introduction to four of the most commonly used the basket making techniques used worldwide : Coiling, Twining, Stake & Strand, and Plaiting.

-For students with a little previous experience of some of these techniques, this is a great opportunity to consolidate and build on your existing basic skills.
+For students with a little previous experience of some of these techniques, this is a great opportunity to consolidate and develop existing basic skills.

 Have a wider appreciation of basketry as a subject and its potential for further exploration and study.

 What students liked most about this course run in 2015/16: